7 Tips: How To Benefit From Negative Comments

 Listen first, then talk!
 This rule applies especially in the social web.
 This means first of all to listen intensively to the conversations in the Cyberspace and to catch their mood as quickly as possible.
 Alerts, social media monitoring tools and professional software programs are used to play online mentions, which are related to the chosen search terms.

 Everything positive should be encouraged and supported.
 Any questions from users and especially problematic content must be dealt with quickly and individually.
-Here, a reaction is expected within one to two hours.
-And with what you say, you should really go to great lengths, because all conversations are publicly visible on the web.
+A reaction is expected within one to two hours.
+And you should really try hard with what you say, because all conversations are publicly visible on the web.

 2. User feedback: Learning in real-time